 Makes.
 2 cups

-Preparation time.
-30 minutes to soak the chilis, and 20 minutes to assemble the rest
+Takes.
+30 minutes to soak the chiles, and 20 minutes to assemble the rest

 1 roasted red bell pepper, with the skin removed

 2 ounces chipotle chiles (dried and smoked jalapeños)

 1 teaspoon ground caraway seed